andersonmaina/Risk-Sentinel/README.md

 # Risk-Sentinel
-Simulate trade operations just like in mt5 but in ccmd
+Simulate trade operations just like in mt5 but in windows cmd